johannesodland/johannesodland.github.io/docs/_posts/2023-06-18-scroll-persisted-state.markdown

 While working on another article, I stumbled upon a fascinating discovery: a way to manipulate and read state solely through style rules using HTML and CSS.

-The hack builds upon one realization: Scroll containers can hold state in their scroll position.
+This admittedly outrageous hack builds upon one realization: Scroll containers can hold state in their scroll position.
 This state can be set using scroll-snap, and read using scroll-driven animations.

 **We can use a single div with style rules to write, store and read a state.**

+**⚠️ Important Note:** This technique I'm about to describe is an experimental, admittedly outrageous hack.
+While it's an intriguing concept and might open up new possibilities for CSS and HTML, it's not recommended to use this in a production environment.
+To stress this point: this is a hack.
+It might never be "production-ready" as we typically understand it.

-Currently, this technique is exclusive to Chrome Canary or other browsers that support scroll-driven animation.
+It's worth noting that this technique — and the examples provided below — currently work exclusively in Chrome Canary and other browsers that support scroll-driven animations.
-Also, it's worth mentioning that its implications on accessibility or performance haven't been thoroughly assessed.
+Also, it's important to acknowledge that the implications of this technique on accessibility and performance have not been investigated.
-Therefore, while it makes for an intriguing play around, it's not quite production-ready just yet.
+Please treat it as a fascinating discovery and a basis for further exploration rather than a ready-to-go solution.

+**Ideally, we'd have a formalized feature akin to the proposed CSS Toggles, as detailed in this [GitHub issue][css-toggles-proposal] and [unofficial proposal draft][css-toggles-draft] by Tab Atkins Jr. and Miriam E. Suzanne.**

 Let's dive into the details.